dorischioma/Sales-Performance-Analysis/README.md

 - Loyalty discounts

 #### 4. Loyal Customers Are the Revenue Powerhouse
-The **Loyal customer segment** delivers the highest revenue (**$943K**) with lower discount usage compared to other categories, these customers should remain a priority for retention strategies.
+The **Loyal customer segment** delivers the highest revenue (**$1.8M**) with a higher profit compared to other customer types, these customers dominate the customer base and are by far the largest, meanwhile, Active, One-time Buyers, and New customers are extremely few, this shows low customer acquisition and limited new customer activation.
+The business is heavily dependent on existing loyal customers.
+Growth is likely coming more from retention than acquisition, which can be risky long-term.

-#### 5. One-Time Buyers Present a Growth Opportunity
-One-time buyers contribute **$835K in revenue** but consume **$120K in discounts**, suggesting many buy only during promotions.
-Turning even a small percentage of this group into loyal customers can significantly increase profit.

-#### 6. Declining Customers Have High Discount Dependency
-The declining customer group has very low revenue (**$2K**) but extremely high discount usage (**$316**), indicating:
-- Low engagement
-- Heavy reliance on discount campaigns

-This group should be deprioritized, with resources reallocated to more profitable customer types.

-#### 7. High-Value Customers Generate Most Revenue and Highest Profit
-From the Customer Value chart:
-- High-value customers: **$1.21M revenue** and **$394K profit**
-- Medium-value customers: less
-- Low-value customers: **$248K revenue** but negative profit due to discounts

-Implications:
-- Focus retention efforts on high-value customers
-- Motivate medium-value customers to increase purchase frequency
-- Reduce discount exposure to low-value customers

-#### 8. Senior and Young Adult Segments Yield the Highest Profit
+#### 5. Senior and Young Adult Segments Yield the Highest Profit
 In the profit-by-age chart:
 - Senior group: **$108K profit**
 - Young Adults: **$55K profit**